lucabriguglia/OpenCQRS/README.md

 Note that all handlers are available as asynchronous and as well as synchronous, but for these examples I'm using the asynchronous ones only.

 There are 3 kinds of messages:
+- Command, single handler
-- Command, single handler- Event, multiple handlers
+- Event, multiple handlers
 - Query/Result, single handler that returns a result

 #### Command